1. Hobbies & Games

-If you’re familiar with the circle of fifths (or you just know your way around the key signatures) you may have noticed a few anomalies.
-Some keys – like B-sharp and F-flat major – are seemingly absent, while others go by two names: If you compare the notes of both C-sharp major and D-flat major, you’ll realize that they are exactly the same:
+If you’re familiar with the circle of fifths — or you just know your way around the key signatures — you may have noticed a few anomalies.
+For example, keys like B-sharp and F-flat major are seemingly absent, while others go by two names.
+When comparing C-sharp major and D-flat major, it's easy to see these notes are exactly the same.

 • C-sharp major: C# D# E# F# G# A# B#